Board Foot Calculator

 Price your wood purchases accurately for any woodworking project.

 A board foot is the standard unit for measuring and pricing lumber in North America.
-One board foot equals a piece of wood 1 inch thick, 12 inches wide, and 12 inches long — or any equivalent volume: 144 cubic inches.
+One board foot is a piece of wood 1 inch thick, 12 inches wide and 12 inches long, or any other shape holding the same 144 cubic inches.

 How we build and check this calculator